Why Volunteer at the GTHS?

 How Do I Get Started?

-Check out our current volunteer openings for details of our current and upcoming volunteer vacancies.
+Check out our current volunteer openings for live updates and details of our vacancies, (including shift times, level of commitment, minimum age, experience required, etc.).

-- Interested candidates are invited submit a Volunteer Application Form to firstname.lastname@example.org with their position(s) of interest identified
+- To volunteer or to be waitlisted please submit a Volunteer Application Form to firstname.lastname@example.org with your position(s) of interest identified

-- Candidates interested in fostering are asked to submit a Foster Application Form to email@example.com
+- To foster please submit a Foster Application Form to email@example.com

-- Successful candidates are required to complete our onboarding process, which includes a virtual Orientation (or an onsite Orientation)
+- Successful candidates are required to complete our onboarding process

 - New Foster Volunteers will be assigned their first foster case when a suitable foster scenario arises